• Skip to primary navigation

 What onion is best for eating raw?

-Red onions and sweet onions are the best for eating raw since they have a milder, less pungent bite.
+Red and sweet onions are best for eating raw because they have a milder, less pungent bite.
 They work great in salads, sandwiches, and salsas!

 See more cooks-notebook →